 In the top panel of Table 10 we show a selection of the results from the simulated counterfactuals where we use the mean prices and attributes for households in the bottom income quartile in the US and France.
 Broadly we see a similar pattern to when we considered the average household.
 However, there are some differences.
 Simply facing the low income US household with French food prices, Scenario B in column (3), can no longer explain the bulk of the differences between the low income US and French households.
-Even in Scenario E, where we face the low income US household with the French category effects, the level of purchases by low income US households goes down but still remains higher than the level of the low income French household.
-In this case the low income US household will purchase around 16% fewer calories than when faced with the US environment, and around 13% higher than the low income French household faced with the same environment.
+It is only in Scenario E, where we face the low income US household with the French category effects that the level of purchases by low income US households nears the level of the low income French household.
+In this case the low income US household will purchase around 23% fewer calories than when faced with the US environment, and around 3% higher than the low income French household faced with the same environment.